Tom Tuohy (attorney)

-Tom Tuohy is an American attorney, author and philanthropist.
-He is the founder of Dreams for Kids, a nonprofit international youth empowerment organization and of Tuohy Law Offices.
-He is the author of two books, Kiss of a Dolphin, 2006, and the updated version, Dreams for Kids, Changing the World...One Person at a Time, 2010.
+Tom Tuohy is an American attorney, author, and philanthropist.
+He is the founder of Dreams for Kids, a nonprofit youth empowerment organization, and of Tuohy Law Offices.
+He has authored two books, Kiss of a Dolphin (2006) and Dreams for Kids, Changing the World...One Person at a Time (2010).

 Early life

-Tom Tuohy was born June 17, 1957, in Austin on the Westside of Chicago.
-He lived with his parents and three siblings during the infamous "White Flight" era.
-At the age of 8 years old, Tuohy became the son of a single mother raising 4 young children on her own.
-His father, Patrick Jr., abandoned his family, leaving his mother, Mrs. Patricia Tuohy, to raise him and his three older siblings.
+Tom Tuohy was born June 17, 1957, in the Austin neighborhood of Chicago.
+He grew up during the era of white flight in the city.
+Following his father's departure from the family, he was raised by his mother, Patricia Tuohy, along with his three older siblings.

 Education and career

-At the age of 19, he began college at DePaul University and worked as a law clerk.
-He graduated with a B.S. in marketing in 1979, and went on to receive his Juris Doctor from DePaul University College of Law.
-In 1981, Tuohy received a certificate in international law from the University of Cambridge.
-He is also a Kellogg School of Northwestern University Executive Scholar and was selected for the Executive Program for Nonprofit Leaders of Stanford University Graduate School of Business Center for Social Innovation.
+At the age of 19, Tuohy began his studies at DePaul University while working as a law clerk.
+He graduated with a B.S. in marketing in 1979 and earned a Juris Doctor from the DePaul University College of Law.
+In 1981, he received a certificate in international law from the University of Cambridge.
+He is an executive scholar of the Kellogg School of Management and attended the Executive Program for Nonprofit Leaders at the Stanford Graduate School of Business.

-During his freshman year in college, Jesse White, Illinois Secretary of State, and founder of the 60 year Jesse White Tumbling Team walked into the office where Tuohy was working.
-The Jesse White Tumbling Team is a gymnastics and tutoring organization that has worked with tens of thousands of youth from poverty-stricken areas of Chicago.
-Mr. White showed Tuohy how children were living in underprivileged areas of Chicago, specifically Cabrini Green.
-Mr. White became his mentor and lifelong friend after introducing Tuohy to the poverty of Cabrini Green and inspiring his future philanthropic work.

-Tuohy serves on the Jesse White Tumbling Team and Jesse White Scholars executive boards.
-Mr. White has served as the Chairman of the Dreams for Kids Advisory Board from its inception.
+During college, Tuohy met Jesse White, founder of the Jesse White Tumbling Team, who became a mentor.
+White introduced Tuohy to the conditions in Chicago's Cabrini Green housing project, which influenced Tuohy's later philanthropic efforts.
+Tuohy serves on the executive boards of the Jesse White Tumbling Team and the Jesse White Scholars.